Get started

 Initial setup

-Before users can work, administrators need to install and configure OpenText Enterprise Performance Engineering.
+Administrators need to perform initial installation and configuration tasks.
 For details, see Install and Administration basics.

 Let's Go button

-When you're ready to begin, go to your landing page (http://<server name>/<tenant>), and log on to the standard user or administrator area.
-For details, see Admin log on and display customization.
+When you're ready to begin, go to your landing page (http://<server name>/<tenant>), and sign in to the standard user or administrator area.
+For details, see Admin sign in and display customization.

 For more resources and insights, see the OpenText Performance Engineering page.